jfodera/Weather-Music/lab5/README.md

       must install on Webserver
    if gets past try, skips catch and carrys on

+   require_once 'vendor/autoload.php'; -> swiftmailer and .envs
+   ERROR CATCHING IN PHP IS AMAZING cannot use GMAIL as won't work with 'less secure' Must use an app password on gmail to connect swiftmailer
+Current:
+   Getting gmail to work:

 questions:
    how are .env's not acsessible from the browser